Snoring has been the root of many hilarious jokes for decades, and it’s a sour of conflict in many intimate relationships.

 Cedarwood Essential Oils for Snoring

-This is due to one natural component of the oil known as cedrol.
+This is due to one natural component of the oil known as cedorol.
 Research has shown that this substance can help elderly people stay asleep for longer periods of time, but it may also help people of all ages improve their quality of sleep.

 If there isn’t a deeper or more serious cause for your snoring, you may find that diffusing cedarwood in the bedroom prior to going to sleep helps you sleep deeper and for longer periods of time.

 Thyme Essential Oils for Snoring

 While there isn’t much scientific research proving that thyme essential oil is an effective treatment for snoring, it’s the most widely used natural treatment.

 Some people recommend applying to the backside of your toes because it’s believed that the toes are reflex points connected to the throat.